 Bump on the eyelid; Stye; Hordeolum

-A stye is caused by bacteria from the skin that get into the oil glands in the eyelids that provide lubrication to the tear film.
-Styes a lot like common acne pimples that occur elsewhere on the skin.
+A stye is caused by a blockage of one of the oil glands in the eyelids.
+This allows bacteria to grow inside the blocked gland.
+Styes are a lot like common acne pimples that occur elsewhere on the skin.
 You may have more than one stye at the same time.

-Styes most often develop over a few days and may drain and heal on their own.
-A stye can become a chalazion -- this is when an inflamed oil gland becomes fully blocked.
+Styes most often develop over a few days.
+They may drain and heal on their own.
+A stye can become a chalazion, which occurs when an inflamed oil gland becomes fully blocked.
 If a chalazion gets large enough, it can cause trouble with your vision.

 Exams and Tests